 The actions of the accused that day showed a rational and methodical person and do not indicate at all that he was in a seizure of some sort.
 The accused before he went to the shebeen where the killing took place had something against the deceased.
 Upon his arrival there he started to taut the deceased to a fight until the two were engaged in a fierce fight which resulted in the death of the deceased.
 I agree with Miss Nderi that evidence in connection with mental condition must be connected with the facts of the particular case.
-The duty of experts on mental condition should not be merely to express general opinions, which in the medical field can perhaps be regarded as well-founded but to give his opinions with a proper appreciation of what the task of a trial court is in the application of the criminal law and particularly in consideration of criminal responsibility and criminal liability (see S vs Loubscher (supra).
-The evidence before the court shows that the accused was interviewed once by the doctor and there is no indication that other people close to the accused were interviewed to ascertain whether he had similar experiences in the past.
-Also what is to be taken into consideration is that the attack by the accused was directed at the deceased in a sheeben with other people partaking in the drinking of the marula beer.
-This case is distinguishable from Mashiphisa case (supra) by Dunn J where the accused in that case went berserk in an epileptic seizure and killed three people.
-Here the accused had a fixed intention to deal with the deceased whom he believed had bewitched him.
+The duty of experts on mental condition should not be merely to express general opinions, which in the medical field can perhaps be regarded as well-founded but to give his opinions with a proper appreciation of what the task of a trial court is in the application of the criminal law and particularly in consideration of criminal responsibility and criminal liability (see S vs Loubscher

+(supra).

 The accused action before the assault on the deceased, as witnessed by PW1 and PW2 was rational.
 Rational behaviour of the accused before and after indicate that all faculties were not impaired by the condition of epilepsy at the material time.
 There is evidence that accused told PW1 and PW2 at the scene after the killing the deceased that he knew what he was doing and he repeated that to the induna of the area. (see S vs Hutchison (supra)).
-I agree in toto with the lucid submissions by Miss Nderi in all respects and hold that Section 165 of The Criminal Procedure and Evidence Act (as amended) cannot be invoked in the face of the sheer depth and breath of the crown's case.
+I agree in toto with the lucid a submission by Miss Nderi in all respects and hold that Section 165 of The Criminal Procedure and Evidence Act (as amended) cannot be invoked in the face of sheer depta and breath of the crown case.